Infinite Probabilistic Secret Sharing: Non-measurable schemes realize all

-\begin{theorem} Given any access structure $\mathcal A\subset 2^P$, there is a perfect {\em non-measurable} secret sharing scheme realizing $\mathcal A$. \end{theorem} \begin{proof} Take the pair of random variables $\langle\xi,\eta\rangle$ from Theorem \ref{thm:2-paradoxical}.
-Give everyone $\xi$ as a share, and set $\eta$ as the secret.
+\begin{Theorem} Given any access structure $\mathcal A\subset 2^P$, there is a perfect (non-measurable) secret sharing scheme realizing $\mathcal A$. \end{Theorem} \begin{proof} Take the pair of random variables $\langle\xi,\eta\rangle$ from Theorem \ref{thm:2-paradoxical}.
+Give every participant $\xi$ as a share, and set $\eta$ as the secret.
+Now $\xi$ determines $\eta$, therefore qualified subsets can recover the secret.
+Similarly, $\xi$ and $\eta$ are independent, therefore unqualified subsets have ``no information on the secret.''
+Consequently this is a perfect probabilistic secret sharing scheme realizing $\mathcal A$.
+Note that it is not measurable as the recovery function is not measurable. \end{proof}